mitchelkoster/recipe-book/README.md

 # Install front-end dependencies
 sail npm install
 sail npm run dev

+# Run all tests
+sail test

+# For a specific test only
+sail test --filter RecipeTest
 ```

 Outside of the containers over your project make sure you have the right permissions: